expo/expo/docs/versions/v8.0.0/sdk/constants.rst

 .. attribute:: Exponent.Constants.linkingUri

-   When an app is opened due to a deep link, the prefix of the initial URI without the deep link part.
-If this prefix is removed from ``props.exp.initialUri``, the deep link path remains.
+   When an app is opened due to a deep link, the prefix of the URI without the deep link part.

 ..
   .. attribute:: Exponent.Constants.statusBarHeight